DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (ii) The times and dates of the course offering.

-(iii) The name, business address, telephone number of the course coordinator, and
+(iii) The name, business address, telephone number, and email address of the

 (iv) A detailed outline of the subject matter to be covered and the estimated time to